NTIA/scos-sensor/README.md

 ![Browsable API Submission](/docs/img/browsable_api_submit.png?raw=true)

-Actions that have been scheduled show up in the schedule list:
+Actions that have been scheduled show up in the schedule entry list:

 ![Browsable API Schedule List](/docs/img/browsable_api_schedule_list.png?raw=true)

-See the [API Documentation](https://ntia.github.io/scos-sensor/) for more information on the features and functions of each endpoint.

 Large Deployments
 -----------------

-The optimal way to manage multiple SCOS Sensors is via Foreman and Puppet.
-Detailed instructions on how to do this are contained in [the Foreman and Puppet README.md](puppet/README.md).
+The best way to manage multiple SCOS Sensors is via Foreman and Puppet.
+For detailed instructions, see [the Foreman and Puppet README.md](puppet/README.md).

 Architecture